Ideas and inspiration to save time (and money) in the kitchen by using leftovers creatively. Planning for leftovers helps to avoid food waste!

 I've included a few ideas that seem to be working for me.
 I’m sharing the recipes that I’ve made lately and describing how I repurposed them as leftovers.
 I’d love to hear your ideas, too.
 Leave me a comment below and let me know how you’re managing in the kitchen and how you’re avoiding wasting food.

-I’ve had to substitute ingredients sometimes, but in most recipes, that’s okay.
+Sometimes you may not have all the ingredients you need for a recipe.
+Substituting ingredients in most recipes is okay.
 Making substitutions in baked goods, however, can be tricky.
 Baking is a science and it’s not always possible to substitute one kind of flour for another, for example.

 Making lunches and dinners however, is an art!
 You can let your creativity (and the contents of your fridge or pantry) determine what substitutions will work.
 And most of them probably will.